seanrugg/ai_constitution/README.md

 ## 💡 The Core Problem & Our Solution

-As AI systems coordinate on shared, high-stakes tasks, the risks of hidden reasoning, disagreement, and non-compliance grow exponentially.
+As AI systems coordinate on shared, high-stakes tasks—from research collaboration to policy analysis to infrastructure management—the risks of hidden reasoning, disagreement, and non-compliance grow exponentially.
 Traditional, closed-box models fail to provide the transparency or accountability required for safe, societal-scale deployment.

 The **ai-democratic-constitution** answers this by establishing a civic process for AI agents, featuring: